Trump administration to give Congress full virus loan data

 Ethics watchdogs say more transparency is needed to get an accurate picture of who was helped and who was left out.
 Recipients of smaller loans could be part of a bigger subsidiary that would be hidden, for example, and it wouldn’t provide a clear picture of what percentage of loans went to minority-owned businesses.

 Under the new agreement, the agencies will provide the complete data on loans of all sizes to the congressional oversight panels.
-It will not be made public.
-And Mnuchin and Carranza told Neal and Reps.
-Maxine Waters and Nydia Velazquez, who head key committees, in a letter Thursday that it will be given “with the understanding that nonpublic, personally identifiable and commercially sensitive business information will be treated as confidential.”
+Data on loans under $150,000 will only be provided to Congress, not the public.
+And Mnuchin and Carranza told Neal, Velazquez and Rep. Maxine Waters, D-Calif., head of the House Financial Services Committee, in a letter that it will be given “with the understanding that nonpublic, personally identifiable and commercially sensitive business information will be treated as confidential.”

+Details on loans of all sizes are publicly disclosed for the SBA’s traditional lending programs.
+But the PPP is different for the smaller loans, the administration maintains, because the loan amounts are calculated based on payroll data, which employers generally view as competitively sensitive or proprietary.
+The payroll information could include the personal income of sole owners and independent contractors, the administration says.

+“This approach to public disclosure will allow Americans to see how their tax dollars are being spent, while ensuring that America’s entrepreneurs and job creators are able to compete fairly as our economy safely reopens,” Mnuchin and Carranza said in their letter.

 The Paycheck Protection Program started in early April and runs out at the end of the month.
 The loans can be forgiven if businesses use the money to keep employees on payroll or rehire workers who have been laid off.